taiga-family/micro-sentry/README.md

 ## Core Functionality

-- **Send Errors with Stack Trace** 📤
+- 📤 **Send Errors with Stack Trace**
-- **Send Messages** 📩
+- 📩 **Send Messages**
-- **Ignore URLs | Errors** 🚫: with strings or RegExps
+- 🚫 **Ignore URLs | Errors**: with strings or RegExps
-- **Breadcrumbs plugin** 🍞: Track and manage the sequence of events leading up to an error for comprehensive debugging.
+- 🍞 **Breadcrumbs plugin**: Track and manage the sequence of events leading up to an error for comprehensive debugging.
-- **Enrich Errors with Tags, User, Context** 🌟: Augment error reports with additional context, user information, and tags for deeper insights.
+- 🌟 **Enrich Errors with Tags, User, Context**: Augment error reports with additional context, user information, and tags for deeper insights.

 This list encapsulates the key functionalities supported by micro-sentry, emphasizing its focus on essential error tracking and management.